Drug information

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of somatropin listed above.

 Among the 60 participants in this study, eight dropped out because of a side effect.
 In six participants, carpal tunnel syndrome that was either suspected or diagnosed was likely related to somatropin.
+(Carpal tunnel syndrome is a nerve condition that affects the hand and wrist.)
 One participant entered the study with anal cancer, which worsened during the study, possibly because of somatropin.9,10

 In this study, only three out of 12 participants who started taking somatropin completed 48 weeks of treatment.
 The primary reason for study drug discontinuation was musculoskeletal pain, which occurred in six participants.4,11